hashicorp/design-system/website/docs/components/button/partials/guidelines/guidelines.md

 ### When to use

 - To trigger an action or event, like a form submission.
-- For links that require more prominence, such as CTAs (calls-to-action), see [Links in Buttons](/components/button#links-in-buttons).
+- For links that require more prominence, such as CTAs (calls-to-action), see [Links as Buttons](/components/button#links-as-buttons).
-- For links that are part of an [inverse button group](/patterns/button-organization#grouping), see [Links in Buttons](/components/button#links-in-buttons).
+- For links that are part of an [inverse button group](/patterns/button-organization#grouping), see [Links as Buttons](/components/button#links-as-buttons).

 ### When not to use